JUB-Yoush/personal-site/src/routes/blog/game-eng.md

 # Part 3: Should you make your own engine?
 Some Devs think making your own engine is always a waste of time, others think that using an existing engine at all is cheating, and that Games should be made in C with OpenGL like God Intended.
 These are obviously two polar sides of the discussion, but there is merit to both opinions.

-## Game Engines just make a bunch of guesses
-General Engines don't know what kind of Game you're going to make with them.
-All they know is that you're (probably) making a Game, which is an interactive computer program.
-Whether that be a RPG or Fighting Game or First Person Shooter, 2d or 3d, it has no idea.

-It won't know if you'll need Skill-Trees or Rollback-Netcode or Gun-Spray-Patterns, so it works down the tree of requirements for all Games and picks things that are essential to as many Games as possible.
-Things like:

-- Drawing and animating sprites/Models on the screen
-- Making hitboxes and detecting collision
-- Implementing physics simulations
-- Computer networking libraries
-- User Interfaces
-- Physics layers
-- Level editing GUI

-The more code it makes for for you the less code you need to make yourself after all.

-Some Engines are more specific in the kinds of assumptions they make.
-This are where Genre-Specific engines have value, as the more specific assumptions it can make, the less of those things you'll need to make yourself.
-In a sense the decision between a general engine and a Genre-Specific engine can be compared to the decision between using an engine or making an engine.
-As you'll still need to spend the time making the complex systems for the kind of Game you'd like to make.

 ## Arguments for making your own engine
 You'll be a goated programmer after making your own engine that's for sure.
 The masculine urge to make a Game in C and OpenGL is palpable.